grgelsec/grgelsec/README.md

 my name is George Lisec, i am currently a junior at indiana universtiy majoring in computer science and minoring in math and data science. i started learning front-end in january 2024 and since then i have had so much fun learning and coding has quickly become my favorite hobby. my first year and a half studying cs at university were rough, i didnt love coding or apply myself and i thought oppoutunities would just come my way. it wasn't until i started learning and building what i found interesting that coding became a passion. whether im in college or the field i am always going to be a student and so this is a log of my learning and improvement.

-- 🌱 i’m currently learning react/typescript and trying to become really profficient in those.
+- 🌱 Right now, I am neetcoding and applying to internships for 2025.
-- 🔭 right now i am working on my first project which is a full-stack movie reviewing website similar to letterboxd.
+- 🔭 I just passed my AWS Cloud Practitioner Exam and finished a couple projects.
 - 📫 X: @glisecisgone